Scott Carpenter: Mercury Seven

 Then came a grueling series of physical and psychological tests at the Lovelace Clinic and the Wright Aerospace Medical Laboratory.
-Carpenter was considered the most physically fit by his peers; he had the lowest body fat, scored highest on the treadmill and cycling tests, and was able to hold his breath the longest.
+Carpenter had the lowest body fat, scored highest on the treadmill and cycling tests, and was able to hold his breath the longest.
 This was despite the fact that he had smoked a pack of cigarettes a day since joining the Navy in 1943, and did not quit smoking until 1985.

 NASA's Charles J. Donlan called Carpenter's home on April 3, 1959, to inform him that he had been one of the seven men selected.
 Rene answered; Carpenter was on Hornet, but she could reach him.
-Carpenter called Donlan from a wharfside pay phone to accept the offer.
-Hornet's skipper, Captain Marshall W. White, refused to release Carpenter until the Chief of Naval Operations, Admiral Arleigh Burke was able to persuade him.
+Carpenter called Donlan from a wharfside pay phone to accept the offer, but Hornet's skipper, Captain Marshall W. White, refused to release him.
+Donlan called Burke, who contacted White and promised to send him another intelligence officer, but told him that the country needed Carpenter for the NASA assignment.

 The identities of the seven were announced at a press conference at Dolley Madison House in Washington, D.C., on April 9, 1959: Carpenter, Gordon Cooper, John Glenn, Gus Grissom, Wally Schirra, Alan Shepard, and Deke Slayton.
-The magnitude of the challenge ahead of them was made clear a few weeks later, on the night of May 18, 1959, when the seven astronauts gathered at Cape Canaveral to watch their first rocket launch, of an SM-65D Atlas, which was similar to the one that was to carry them into orbit.
+The magnitude of the challenge ahead of them was made clear a few weeks later, on the night of May 18, 1959, when the seven astronauts gathered at Cape Canaveral to watch their first rocket launch, of an SM-65D Atlas, which was similar to the one that would carry them into orbit.
 A few minutes after liftoff, it spectacularly exploded, lighting up the night sky.
 The astronauts were stunned.
 Shepard turned to Glenn and said: "Well, I'm glad they got that out of the way."